xamfoo/tmp-1/README.md

 - Might be a good idea to leave a comment about `CssBaseline` here.
 - `RootRouter` is from `basis-client/components`.
 Which router is it referring to?
 If it is react-router which version is it?
+- Would be good if we have a larger app example (in this or another repo) for reference.
+- How should we structure the application into modules?